hashicorp/terraform-provider-kubernetes-alpha/README.md

 You'll need to unzip the release download and copy the binary into your [Terraform plugins folder](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) in order for Terraform to discover it.

-Once you have the plugin installed, you can find the following examples and more in [our examples folder](examples/).
+Once you have the plugin installed, review the [usage document](docs/usage.md) in the [docs](docs/) folder to understand which configuration options are available.
+You can find the following examples and more in [our examples folder](examples/).
 Don't forget to run `terraform init` in your Terraform configuration directory to allow Terraform to detect the provider plugin.

 ### Create a Kubernetes ConfigMap
 ```hcl